Titilayo-star/PROJECT-CAPSTONE-CUSTOMER-DATA/README.md

 ### Data Sources
 ----
 The primary source dataset used here is "LITA Capstone Dataset_27027859 XLSX Worksheet (.xlsx)" and this is a source that was provided for by the Incubator Hub Data Analysis Instructors.
 The Dataset consists of 75,001 customer records with 8 variables, including CustomerID, CustomerNames, Region,Subscription Types and status.
+A duplicates of 41,214 was removed.

 ### Tools Used
 ----